About King Mojo Records

 Hatchet's debut album and tour was a huge

-success, the album going gold, then later going multi-platinum.
-There were two big smiles
+success, the album was going gold, then later went multi-platinum.
+There were two big

-band with a hit album touring the country.
+bright with a new hit album and his band on a coast-to-coast tour of the country.

-Once again Dick proved his ability to take a debut album from an unknown band and turn it
+Once again Dick proved his ability to take an unknown band and promote it into a

-into a million-selling album.
-Dick with Molly Hatchet, had his first major breakout artist
+million-selling album.
+Dick against all odds had delivered his first major breakout artist

-since leaving Capricorn the year before... and it felt great.
+with Molly Hatchet since he'd left Capricorn the year before... and it felt great!

-Dick moved to Tybee Island, a small barrier island off
+Dick moved to Tybee Island, a small island off the coast

-the coast of Savannah Georgia connected by twenty miles of causeway to the mainland at the
+of Savannah Georgia connected to the mainland by twenty miles of causeway and at the end

-end of Highway 80.
-Tybee was a quiet fishing village of about 1500 people at the time, and
+of Highway 80.
+Tybee was a quiet fishing village of 1500 people at the time and was the

-was the perfect place to chill out, write songs for his Cotton States Music Publishing, buy a Hobie Cat and learn to sail it, build a beach
+perfect place to chill out, write songs, buy a Hobie Cat, learn to sail, build a beach

 house and look at the record business in the rear-view mirror.